 Success depends on having the right small mortar and pestle.
 I tried three types—an all-marble build, a brass one, and a wooden one—to figure out which kind worked best.

-Best for Most Tasks: A Stone Set
+The Best Small Mortar and Pestle for Most Tasks: A Stone Set

 Throughout my tests on smaller mortars and pestles, the marble one I used consistently came out on top.
 A small granite one would work just as well.